 An unforgettable day of achievement and interest.
 We stand at the very ‘Tip’ of our continent.
 Visit the ruins of the pioneer settlement Somerset overlooking Albany Passage with pristine beaches and rocky headlands.

 We cross the mighty Jardine River, through the wilderness of forests and heath to Fruit Bat Falls on the Eliot River for a cool dip in the rapids and waterfalls.
 Journey along parts of the old Telegraph Track while absorbing the unfamiliar landscape of eucalyptus scrub, heathlands, plains and exotic zamia forests.
-Overnight permanent camp on the Wenlock River at Moreton Telegraph Station with facilities.
+Two nights permanent camp on the Wenlock River at Moreton Telegraph Station with facilities.

 Travel south to Batavia Downs Station then west to the Gulf of Carpentaria through huge cattle runs and Aboriginal lands to the bauxite mining town of Weipa.
 Lunch own cost.
 Today we have an eco boat cruise included.
 Discover the waterways and diverse wildlife habitat including saltwater crocodiles, numerous bird species and mining history.